-- Mode: Controls the refinement mode, either Paint Out, which always refines to remove from the mask, Paint In, which always refines to add to the mask, or Auto, which does both at the same time.
-Paint Out is recommended in most cases. - Size: This slider adjusts the size of the brush.
+- Mode: Controls the refinement mode, either Paint Out, which refines to remove from the mask, Paint In, which refines to add to the mask, or Auto, which determines the best way to refine the mask edge.
+Paint Out is recommended in most cases. - Size: This adjusts the size of the brush.
 Select a brush size that is just larger than the intersection of the subject and background.
 Avoid using oversized brushes it will take longer to process and may yield lower quality results.

-• Pressure Adjusts Size (gear icon): If you have a pressure-sensitive tablet you can control the size of the brush with pressure when this setting is turned on.
+You can use your mouse's scroll wheel to adjust the size of the brush as well (see page 18).
+Unlike the other masking brushes in NoNoise, the Refine Brush has a maximum size of 500 pixels. - Method: Lets you choose the refinement algorithm and settings based on the subject of the masked area.
+There are five method types, plus a user-defined setting that is created when you adjust any of the individual parameters found in the Gear menu: - Original: Uses the refinement algorithm found in earlier versions of NoNoise (Mode 1 in the gear menu). - Hair/Branches: Optimized for fine detail, like hair, branches and other subjects.